ayahariri/Reading-Notes/README.md

 ### D. Images/Links

-Adding images is VERY important in bringing your web page to life, by adding hints of color as well as visuals for your readers.
+Adding images are **VERY** important in bringing your web page to life, by adding hints of color as well as visuals for your readers.
 ![beach](https://conradhotels3.hilton.com/resources/media/ch/PPTBNCI/en_US/img/shared/full_page_image_gallery/main/CN_resortext_700x525_FitToBoxSmallDimension_Center.jpg)

- Links will help your reader go from one page to a specific page where they would get more information depending on the context, for this example I will link a website for the best resorts in Bora Bora
+ Links will help your reader go from one page to a specific page where they would get more information depending on the context, for this example I will link a website for the best resorts in Bora Bora:
  [tripadvisor](https://www.tripadvisor.com/SmartDeals-g311415-zft9672-Bora_Bora_Society_Islands-Hotel-Deals.html)

  ### E. Quote

  If you'd like to quote someone, you must first put the > character before the line:
 > Bora Bora.
 One of the most magical places I've visited.
 > - Collin Holloway